pgigioli/pgigioli.github.io/_posts/projects/2017-10-11-real-time-depth-prediction.md

 ![cnn_architecture](/images/real-time_depth_prediction/eigen_depth_cnn_net_architecture.png)

-The first CNN stack takes the RGB image as an input and predicts a coarse global-scale depth map at a lower resolution.
-The second CNN stack takes both the RGB image and the coarse prediction as inputs and predicts a fine-scaled depth map.
+The first CNN stack takes the RGB image as an input and predicts a coarse global-scale depth map at a low resolution.
+The second CNN stack takes both the RGB image and the coarse prediction as inputs and predicts a finer-scaled depth map.
 The predictions are scaled up to its original image size using a deconvolutional layer.

-I use the 16-layer VGG net as my coarse network and apply batch norm at every convolutional layer.
+My variation used the 16-layer VGG net as my coarse network and batch normalization layers after every convolutional layer.
 I also try adding a mean-variance normalization at the output, which leads to much better stability at the output.
 The downside of using an MVN layer is that the outputs don't represent true depth values but rather a relative depth map.
 The input images are also scaled down to a 320x240 resolution.

 The code for the model is found here:

 The model is trained with SGD with a starting learning rate 1e-9 and a batch size of 64.
-Here are some example outputs:
+Here are some example model predictions:

 ![depth_net_results](/images/real-time_depth_prediction/DepthNet_results.png)

 ## Robotic deployment
-To deploy this model in real-time, the model will have to be pruned significantly in order to decrease the computation time per frame.
+In order to deploy this model in real-time, the model had significantly compressed in order to decrease the computational load.
 The easiest way to do this is to lower the resolution of the input images and interpolate the output values back to the original size.
 I trained a much slimmer model with an input resolution of 80x60.
-Deployed on the TX1, the FPS is still pretty low: [video](https://www.youtube.com/watch?v=odSl6qXdgyM)
+I deployed this slimmer model on the TX1 and a video can be found here:  [video](https://www.youtube.com/watch?v=odSl6qXdgyM)
 [![depth_net_ros](/images/real-time_depth_prediction/real_time_depth_net_screenshot.png)](https://www.youtube.com/watch?v=odSl6qXdgyM)

+There is definitely a delay in the model predictions and the inference speed is not quite the 10 FPS that I had hoped but the overall prediction quality was promising.

 ## Future improvements
-The depth predictions shown above are only relative depth maps due to the output normalization layer.
+One of the biggest limitations of my model was that it used a normalization layer on the outputs in order to stabilize the predictions.
+The consequence of using this layer is that the depth predictions shown above are only relative depth maps and actual distance measurements cannot be inferred.
 In order to predict true depth values, the model could be better stabilized with extra CNN stacks that predict different levels of coarseness or by simply collecting more data.

-In order to achieve true real-time speeds, more efficient model architectures such as AlexNet or ResNet could be used.
+I didn't spend too much time on optimizing the model for real-time speeds so there are definitely huge opportunities for improvement there.
+One suggestion could be to use more efficient model architectures such as AlexNet or ResNet.
+Also, removing slow layers such as batch normalization and any data preprocessing layers could speed up inference.

-Overall, this was a fun project and I learned a lot from going through the whole end-to-end process of collecting data and deploying on hardware.
+Overall, this was a fun and fairly successful project and I learned a lot from going through the whole end-to-end process.
+It's always fun to get a robot involved in data science.

 If you have any questions or suggestions please feel free to contact me.

 ## Citations
 [1] D. Eigen, C. Puhrsch, and R. Fergus.
 Depth Map Prediction from a Single Image using a Multi-Scale Deep Network.
 In NIPS 2014.